yale-datachemist/entity-resolution/README.md

 This project was done with TerminusDB 11.1.12 and VectorLink commit id "0233faa".

+Our Rust build uses SIMD instructions, so it needs to be on the nightly toolchain.

 ## Entity Designators

 We use the Library of Congress Name Authority as the "ground